 This guide will help you answer The Care Certificate Standard 3.5c Describe how to assess and reduce risks in confrontational situations.

-Understanding how to assess and reduce risks in confrontational situations is crucial in health and social care.
+Understanding how to assess and reduce risks in confrontational situations is important in health and social care.

 Confrontational situations can arise unexpectedly.
 They can be stressful and potentially harmful to both staff and service users.
 Here, we will explore how to identify risks and take effective steps to minimise them.